A Day in the Life at a Little Scholars Early Learning Campus

-Upon entering your Little Scholars Early Learning Centre, you’re suddenly enveloped into an atmosphere of calm.
+Upon entering your Little Scholars campus, you’re suddenly enveloped into an atmosphere of calm.
 There’s coffee and croissants waiting for you next to a sign-up list for take-home dinners that evening.
 (Do you write your name down?
 You bet you do!)
 Friendly, caring educators help lighten your load and immediately engage your children with interesting, exciting activities.
 Your morning stressors lighten, you stand up a little straighter and you charge confidently back out into the carpark, ready to face your busy day.

 But what happens once you leave?
 Here’s what!